cckmit/fsx-saas/README.md

 The exposed data is read-only (e.g. only LIST and RETRIEVE actions are supported).

-An example of use of this application is the [FSX web ATC](https://github.com/marcosox/fsx-web-atc) project, which shows the data in a web map.
+An example of use of this application is [FSX web ATC](https://github.com/marcosox/fsx-web-atc), which shows the data in a web map.

 ## Download and installation
 FSX-saas is portable, you just need to download the latest jar from the [releases page] and run it.